Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 You don’t need to overthink what plan to pick, either.
 With both plans offering nearly all the same core features, your choice will typically depend on the number of locations or schedules you require.

-Additionally, When I Work doesn’t offer a free plan like Connecteam does, but I was pleased to see a 14-day free trial, which made it easy to explore the platform before committing to it.
+Finally, I would have liked to see When I Work offer a free plan for small businesses (a handful of platforms do this).
+That said, I was pleased with the 14-day free trial, which makes it easy to explore the platform before committing.

 Verdict: 8/10